Rafay356/YJSQuill/README.md

-just change the PORT on which you are running your application once it signaling then you can synched peer to peer and you are good to go
+just change the PORT on which you are running your application once it signaling then you can synched peer to peer and you are good to go and the server.js file is in bin folder
 # Awareness
 All editor bindings that support rendering cursor information accept an awareness instance to render cursor information.
 If the "user" awareness field is unspecified, then the editor binding will render the cursor in a default color using a random user name.